karidreyer/meet/README.md

 As a user, I should be able to view charts that visualize event details, so that I can better understand trends or key information about the events.

-**Scenario: View charts for event details**
+**Scenario 1: Show a chart with the number of upcoming events in each city**
-Given I am viewing an event page with detailed information, when I select the option to view charts, then I should see charts that visualize relevant event details, and the charts should clearly represent data like attendance, ratings, or other key metrics.
+Given I am viewing an event page with detailed information
+When I select the option to view charts
+Then I should see a chart that shows the number of upcoming events in each city
+And the chart should clearly represent this data